VSadov/VSadov.github.io/_posts/2016-10-04-conditional-generic.md

 ---
-title: Conditional access operator (generic receivers).
+title: Conditional member access operator (generic receivers).
-tags: [CSharp, Conditional Operator]
+tags: [CSharp, Conditional Access]
 ---
 Generally conditional access operator is applicable only to variables of reference or nullable types.
 Essentially the receiver must be able to have a null value.
 An interesting case arises when the type of the receiver is a generic type parameter.